waleedgul92/FINANCIAL-MARKET-ANALYSIS/README.md

 * Correlation on Stocks
 * Correlation on Gold
 * Correlation on Bitcoin
-## We did EDA(exploratory Data Analysis),Removed Outliers ,Hypotesis Testings but we did not attached screenshots to soley focus on Comaprision between these three.
+## We did EDA(exploratory Data Analysis),Removed Outliers and Hypotesis Testings but we did not attached screenshots to soley focus on comparision between these three.

 # Authors
 1. ​Waleed Gul<br>